fahim-kamal/auth-turso/README.md

 <br>

-After adding the tables to your database, instantiate a turso client (with environment variables) for use by the next-auth route handler.
+After adding the tables to your database, instantiate a turso client (with appropriate environment variables) for use by the next-auth route handler.

 ```js
 import NextAuth from "next-auth";